GaelReinaudi/Cache-Bot/README.md

 ### Habits vs. PriceWindows are useful for askFlow

 Habits are important for answering askFlow questions.
 Take my $20 BART pass, which I purchase every 3 days, as an example.
 Hours before purchasing another pass, I might ask Cache about a $20 expense that isn't BART, and it will say yes, that Cache has saved for a $20 expense.
-Most likely it was saving for the BART pass, and most likely with a habit like this, I'm not really aware of it until I try to enter BART and realize it needs to be filled.
-So I'll have been incorrectly advised, and my spending by the end of the day might be higher than I bargained for.
+Most likely it has saved for the BART pass, and most likely I won't realize this.
+That is because I'm not really aware of BART passes until I try to enter BART and realize it needs to be filled.
+So I'll have been incorrectly advised, and my spending by the end of the day might be higher than I was advised to believe it would be.
 If Cache-Bot has correctly identified the BART pass as a habit, it can offer a richer answer to my askFlow question, e.g.:
->If it isn't BART-CLIPPER, I've only partly saved for this.
-A $20 expense today would increase your spending by $2/day for a couple days.
+>If it's BART-CLIPPER, I've saved for it.
+Otherwise, a $20 expense today would increase your spending by $x/day for a couple days.

 I think this would be a pretty amazing feature. :)